Biotherapeutic Drug Discovery Project Awards

 About this scheme

-This scheme funds translational research projects at all stages of drug discovery, from target and pathway identification and validation, through to early preclinical studies.
+This scheme funds projects at any stage of drug discovery, from target (pathway) identification and validation to early preclinical studies.
 Awards can support early stage translational research with a clear pathway towards further biotherapeutic development.

 - Validation of a novel target or pathway as a potential biotherapeutic drug target